robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 Examples:

-* Ensure an application is completely upgraded before reconfiguring the LB
+* Ensure an application is completely upgraded before reconfiguring the load balancer
 * Run a database migration before bringing up the new Deployment
-* Ensure CRDs are Established before deploying your Operator
+* Ensure Customer Resource Definitins (CRDs) are Established before deploying your Operator

 ```yaml
 spec: